 Changing the Guard, also known as the Guard Mount, begins with the Windsor Castle Guard forming up outside the Guard Room to await the arrival of the New Guard.

-(When The Queen is in Official Residence they form up on the Quadrangle, close to the entrance to the State Apartments).
+(When The King is in Official Residence they form up on the Quadrangle, close to the entrance to the State Apartments).

 The New Guard march into the Castle, behind the Band, and halt before turning to face the Windsor Castle Guard.